brianhouse/housepy/README.md

 housepy
 =======
 Personal utility library for Python 3
-(note: other projects may use older housepy for 2.7, deprecated)
+(note: other projects may use older housepy for 2.7, deprecated, may or may not be equiv)

 Usage